-A measure of agency.
-It evaluates progress in advancing women's standing in political and economic forums.
-It examines the extent to which women and men are able to actively participate in economic and political life and take part in decision-making.
-While the GDI focuses on expansion of capabilities, the GEM is concerned with the use of those capabilities to take advantage of opportunities of life.
+The GEM evaluates progress in advancing women's political and economic standing and "examines the extent to which women and men are able to actively participate in economic and political life and take part in decision-making.
+While the GDI focuses on expansion of capabilities, the GEM is concerned with the use of those capabilities to take advantage of opportunities of life."

-Gender, Institutions and Development Data Base (OECD):
+Gender, Institutions and Development Database (OECD):

-A database that includes institutional variables that range from intra-household behavior to social norms.
+This comprehensive database includes 60 indicators on gender discrimination and covers 160 countries.
 Information on cultural and traditional practices that impact on women's economic development is coded so as to measure the level of discrimination.